simon-panek/code-401-dotnet-prework/prework-computer-setup.md

 **We do not spend any time in class or lab time setting up personal machines**, If you require assistance to set up you machine, schedule a time before the start of class with your instructor.

+## Submission Instructions
+To submit this assignment, please run the following commands in your powershell terminal to confirm your .net core SDK install `dotnet --version`.
+Record in Canvas the version that comes up.
+(Confirm that it is at least 3.0)